amanda010792/getting-started-cc-series/event-driven-microservices/README.md

 - A Confluent Cloud login with Environment Admin Access to the environment you'll be using
 - Download the [Confluent CLI](https://docs.confluent.io/confluent-cli/current/install.html)
 - Install [.NET Core](https://dotnet.microsoft.com/en-us/download) (>=6.0)
+- Clone the getting-started-cc-series repository.
+We will be working off the event-driven-microservices directory today.

 ## Provision a Basic Cluster